-The following regulations shall apply to all dwellings located outside of licensed mobile home parks.
+The following regulations shall apply to al dwellings located outside of licensed mobile home parks.

 - 1. All dwellings shall comply with the minimum floor area requirements established by applicable zoning district regulations. - 2.
 All dwellings shall have a minimum width across any front, side or rear elevation of 16 feet at time of construction.
-Modular and manufactured homes must be no smaller than 16 feet (manufacturer's classification) and be no older than 10 years at the time of placement.
-(Amended 1-17-2013) - 3.
+Movable or Portable dwelling built on a chassis must be no smaller than 16 feet (manufacturer's classification) and be no older than 10 years at the time of placement.
+(Amended 12-2-2022) - 3.
 All dwellings shall comply with the building, electrical, mechanical, and plumbing codes administered by Oceana County.
 In the event a dwelling is a mobile home, it shall meet or exceed mobile home construction and safety standards promulgated by the United States Department of Housing and Urban Development, being 24CFR 3280, as amended.